napari/island-dispatch/source/blog/triangulation_summary.md

 ### `bermuda`:

-After getting promising result we have decided to create a new package for compiled backend for napari.
+After getting promising results using `PartSegCore-compiled-backend`, we decided to create a new package for a compiled backend  in napari to speed up the Shapes layer.
-Initial test shows that Rust version is slightly faster, and more memory safety.
+Initial test showed that the Rust version is slightly faster, and adds more memory safety.

 * [#1](https://github.com/napari/bermuda/pull/1) – Implementation of edge triangulation in Rust in our new package for compiled backend
 * [#3](https://github.com/napari/bermuda/pull/3) – Add support for optional arguments for `triangulate_path_edge`